danmarksmiljoeportal/lagvaelgeren/doc/datamodel/README.md

 ### Category

-Simple free text string category.
+Simple free text string category relating to a set of Datasets.

 #### Attributes